BarsegovGroup/SOP-GPU/docs/source/general_sop.rst

 Pulling simulations
 -------------------

-Pulling simulations were designed to mimick force-ramp and force-clamp AFM experiments.
-In this regime, cantilever base is represented by the virtual particle, connected by a harmonic spring to a specified ("pulled") amino acid, mimicking adsorbtion of residues on the cantilever tip.
+Pulling simulations were designed to mimic force-ramp and force-clamp AFM experiments.
+In this regime, cantilever base is represented by the virtual particle, connected by a harmonic spring to a specified ("pulled") amino acid, mimicking adsorption of residues on the cantilever tip.
 The system particles specified as "fixed" will be firmly constrained mimicking molecule absorption on the surface.
 The cantilever base moving with constant velocity (:math:`\nu_f`) extends the cantilever spring, translating into the molecule extension, with the time-dependent force (force-ramp) :math:`{\bf f}(t)=f(t){\bf n}` in the pulling direction :math:`{\bf n}`.
 The force magnitude, :math:`f(t)=r_f t`, applied to cantilever tip, i.e. to the pulled end of the molecule, increases linearly in time :math:`t` with the force-loading rate :math:`r_f=\kappa \nu_f` [11]_.

 For pulling simulation parameters see Section :ref:`par-pull`.
 When pulling is enabled, program will save additional output file (usual format *.dat*) with pulling data.
 This file has following columns: